-What child care can I afford?
+What kind of child care can I afford?

-Find child care that works for your baby and your bank account.
+Find child care that works for your baby and your bank account

 It’s normal to experience a mix of feelings during this time: sadness at the thought of spending so much time away from your infant, excitement about leaving the house or resuming your career and worry about whether or not you’ll be able to afford it.